glenntippett/glenntippett/README.md

 **Hi, I'm Glenn** 👋

 I'm a Junior Fullstack Developer working with Ruby on Rails.
-🌱 I am also expanding my horizons by learning C# and .NET
+🌱 I am also expanding my horizons by learning React and Node.js

 Please feel free to message me 💬
 I can be found on